thomasuster/NME/README.md

 ### Learning NME

 To learn NME by example, check out the [sample projects](https://github.com/haxenme/nme/tree/master/samples).
-These are also included in the installation.
 Every sample project contains the _.hx_ Haxe sources and the _.nmml_ config file to build the example.